Current Employment Opportunities

 - Computer skills specific to MS Office Professional Suite and Adobe Acrobat Pro

-Please submit your resume, cover letter and letter of reference to email@example.com or by fax (204) 942-3202 by September 30th, 2022.
+Please submit your resume and cover letter to email@example.com or by fax (204) 942-3202 by October 31st, 2022.
 Preference will be given to qualified Indigenous applicants who are encouraged to identify within their cover letter.

-Remuneration will commensurate with work experience and education.
+The salary of the successful applicant will be $80,000.
 Travel throughout Manitoba will be required and reimbursed.
 The T.A.R.R.
 Centre also offers an excellent employee health benefit package.

 Only preferred candidates will be contacted.